 If we understand why the poor are poor, we will be in a much better position to help them.
 The following helps explain much of the inequality we see in the world.
 Race, Culture, and Equality.
 (For a more in-depth look at the disparities between the wealth of nations, and why this is so, see Wealth, Poverty and Politics by Thomas Sowell.)
 One thing we can do to help the poorer nations of the world is to stop taking their most talented people.
 Those countries need their doctors, engineers etc far more than we do (see here).

 1. Os Guinness gave some very good advise on how to deal with with ideas and beliefs you think are false.

 '"See where it leads to," St. Augustine advised in dealing with falsehood.
 Follow it out to "the absolute ruddy end," C.S.
 Lewis remarked with characteristic Englishness.
 Push them to "the logic of their presuppositions," Francis Schaeffer used to say' (Os Guinness, 2000, Time for Truth ).

 One of the reasons some Christians will not give Hart a fair hearing is because they think that if Hell is not eternal, few will preach the gospel.
 But the Bible is clear; people are only saved through the Gospel (Jesus is the Gospel).
 Those who believe that some will be saved from going to Hell, and also believe that others will be saved out of Hell, tell people about Jesus because they know they cannot be saved without hearing the good news.

-**I read the article in less than an hour.
+5. I read it in less than an hour.